fintopo/jquery.cabinet/README.md

 ## removeDrawer

-This method removes the drawer of index number;
+This method removes the drawer of index number.

 ```
 $('.cabinet').cabinet('removeDrawer', 0);